watercompany/chia-tools/README.md

 sudo go run ./cli/LogScraper/main.go
 -src [Directory that contains the harvester logs] -dest [Destination directory of saved csv]
--wins [Set if data scraped will be proofs found]
--save [Set if csv file will be saved to the dest dir] -print [Set if summary will be printed in the cli]
+-proofs [Set if data scraped will be proofs found] -total-plots [Set if tool will scrape for total plots] -total-eligible-plots [Set if tool will scrape for total eligible plots] -save [Set if csv file will be saved to the dest dir] -print [Set if summary will be printed in the cli]
 ```